DAY 1

 D included

-After meeting at Gdańsk airport in the evening, we have an hour’s road transferour 3-star hotel on the Vistula river, the 1,000 km long source of Polish trade and history.
+After meeting at Warsaw airport in the afternoon, we have a two-hours’ road transfer to our 4-star hotel on the Vistula river, the 1,000 km long source of Polish trade and history.
+Our overnight stop is in Płock, a historic town in the Masovia Voivodeship, a governmental area dating back to mediaeval times.

 DAY 2